garethltm/obsibrain/ACCTG151G - Financial Literacy/Financial Literacy.md

-- ability to make informed judgements and
+- ability to make informed:
+	- judgements and decisions regarding the use and management of money
+	- effective actions regarding the current and future use and management of money